 The Star Spangled Banner

-"The Star Spangled Banner" is, of course, the national anthem of the United States of America.
-But it also refers to the flag that flew over Fort McHenry in Baltimore during the War of 1812, inspiring Francis Scott Key to pen the anthem.
+"The Star Spangled Banner" is, of course, the national anthem of the United States of America, but it also refers to the flag that flew over Fort McHenry in Baltimore during the War of 1812, inspiring Francis Scott Key to pen the anthem.

 Today, the original Star Spangled Banner, which sported 15 stars by 1814, hangs in the National Museum of American History in Washington, DC.
+This may be America's most important flag, the one which Americans rallied behind and developed a deep affection for during the "Second War of Independence," or the War of 1812.

 While the Star Spangled Banner is in Washington, DC, the flag and the anthem it inspired are still heralded up the road in Baltimore, where visitors can check out The Star Spangled Banner Flag House, which is the home where the flag was made by a seamstress named Mary Pickersgill.
 The Flag House contains exhibits about the War of 1812, the life of Mary Pickersgill, and life in Baltimore during the late-18th and early-19th centuries.